covalentlybound/AHEaD-2021/Google-Cloud/README.md

 tb
 ```

 We have our table!
+It might be a little messy still but it'll be easier to
+clean up using `tidyverse` tools than to do with our original SQL call.
+Try
-Now try making a line plot showing the trend of
+making a line plot showing the trend of `total_revenue` over the years with a
-`total_revenue` over the years with a line for each `county`.
-I'd suggest using
+line for each `county`.
+I'd suggest using `ggplot`.
+Make a pull request to push
-`ggplot`.
-Make a pull request to push your code in this directory and edit this
+your code in this directory and edit this file to add your plot on this page
-file to add your plot on this page (or you can use the Google Doc).
+(or you can use the Google Doc).

 `Delete this and put your figuers here`